 ‘Tis the season of holiday revelry and festive cheer.
 But it’s also a season of stress and frenzy, as Americans make purchases a-plenty so loved ones have just what they asked Santa for beneath the tree come Christmas morning.
 However, in consumers’ haste, they’re liable to make mistakes, some of which may be costly.

-With the economy on firmer footing, many shoppers expect to spend more this year than they did in 2016, according to the National Retail Federation.
+With the economy on firmer footing, many shoppers expect to spend more this year.
 Indeed, among younger millennials, 46 percent anticipate paying more for holiday gifts compared to last year.
 And while the internet has provided consumers with more purchase options, a Natural Insight survey found nearly 90 percent of people will be hitting the stores, a reality that is sure to pack parking lots, lengthen lines and shorten tempers.
 How do you avoid falling victim to these holiday hang-ups?

 “Inattention is often the cause of parking lot accidents.”

 When stress gets to you, smart shopping habits often fall by the wayside, sometimes before even stepping foot into malls and retail outlets.
 For example, did you know that in excess of 50,000 car accidents – and 60,000 injuries – take place in parking lots in the typical year?
 That’s according to the National Safety Council.
 Many of these fender-benders stem from driver inattention, which motorists may be guilty of during the holidays by multitasking to save time.